Policies & Procedures

 BRINGING THINGS

 Toys from home should not be brought to school.
-“Lovies” or security items are allowed in MMO and 2K for the first few weeks of school if they are made of cloth.
+“Lovies” or security items are allowed in 1K and 2K for the first few weeks of school if they are made of cloth.
 Children with security items will be encouraged to wean from them during the school day.
-Pacifiers are permitted in MMO at the start of the year if needed for separation.
+Pacifiers are permitted in 1K at the start of the year if needed for separation.
 Weaning from them will be encouraged as they impede language development and can spread illness.

 Books and educational materials may be brought to school to read during circle time or to share with the class.